Investiture Controversy: Concordat of Worms (1122)

 The European mainland experienced about 50 years of fighting, with efforts by Lamberto Scannabecchi, the future Pope Honorius II, and the 1121 Diet of Würzburg to end the conflict.
-On 23 September 1122, near the German city of Worms, Pope Callixtus II and Holy Roman Emperor Henry V entered into an agreement, now known as the Concordat of Worms, that effectively ended the Investiture Controversy.
+On 23 September 1122, near the German city of Worms, Pope Callixtus II and Holy Roman Emperor Henry V entered into an agreement, now known as the Concordat of Worms, that ended the Investiture Controversy.
 It eliminated lay investiture, while allowing secular leaders some room for unofficial but significant influence in the appointment process.

-By the terms of the agreement, the election of bishops and abbots in Germany was to take place in the emperor's presence (or his legate's) as judge ("without violence") between potentially disputing parties, free of bribes, thus retaining to the emperor a crucial role in choosing these great territorial magnates of the Empire.
+By the terms of the agreement, the election of bishops and abbots in Germany was to take place in the emperor's presence (or his legate's) as a judge ("without violence") between potentially disputing parties, free of bribes, thus retaining to the emperor a crucial role in choosing these great territorial magnates of the Empire.
 But absent a dispute, the canons of the cathedral were to elect the bishop, monks were to choose the abbot.
 Beyond the borders of Germany, in Burgundy and Italy, the election would be handled by the church without imperial interference.

 Callixtus' reference to the feudal homage due the emperor on appointment is guarded: "shall do unto thee for these what he rightfully should" was the wording of the privilegium granted by Callixtus.
 The emperor's right to a substantial imbursement (payment) on the election of a bishop or abbot was specifically denied.

 The emperor renounced the right to invest ecclesiastics with ring and crosier, the symbols of their spiritual power, and guaranteed election by the canons of cathedral or abbey and free consecration.
 To make up for this and symbolise the worldly authority of the bishop which the pope had always recognised to derive from the Emperor, another symbol, the scepter, was invented, which would be handed over by the king (or his legate).

 The two ended by promising mutual aid when requested and by granting one another peace.
 The Concordat was confirmed by the First Council of the Lateran in 1123.